vnr2/Customer-Churn-Diversion-and-Inclusion-Analysis/README.md

 Overview

-HR at Telecom client is Highly into diversity and inclusion.
-They've been working hard to improve gender balance at the executive management level but they're not seeing any progress
+HR at the Telecom client is highly into diversity and inclusion.
+They've been working hard to improve gender balance at the executive management level, but they're not seeing any progress

 Tasks

 * Calculating measures could help to define proper KPI's
-* No of Men, Women No of leaves % employees promoted(FY21), % of women promoted, % of hires men,  % of hires women, % turnover, Average Performance Rating: Men, Average Performance Rating: Women
+* No of Men, Women, No of leaves, % employees promoted(FY21), % of women promoted, % of hires men,  % of hires women, % turnover, Average Performance Rating: Men, Average Performance Rating: Women